My New Opportunity: Time to Make a Change

 There are far too many excuses to avoid living life to the full.
 This week, I have started an internship in digital marketing and social media, an industry I am really interested in (who’d have guessed?)!
 Taking this new opportunity involves not just changing direction to start out on my dream career path but also making changes to my daily life.

 Routine and Habits

-All major changes in life come with choices and a renewed perspective on old habits which may be related to an old job, house or relationship.
+All major changes in life come with choices and a renewed perspective on old habits, whether they are related to an old job, house or relationship.
 I’d become used to early alarm calls, feeling lethargic and only going to the gym on my days off.
-Although I enjoyed my job, the long and unsociable hours took their toll and I often didn’t get the most out of my time.
+Although I enjoyed my job, the long and unsociable hours took their toll.
+I often failed to make the most out of my time.
 Although changing jobs is often a nerve-racking process, the benefits often outweigh the drawbacks and that is certainly the case for me!

 The monotony of routine provides us all with an abundance of excuses: I’m too tired, I don’t have enough time, I don’t have enough energy, I don’t have enough money, I don’t want to do something straight after work, I don’t want to waste my day off, I just want to rest.
 The list goes on…